E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
 E-Code Platform is a production-ready, AI-powered development platform designed to streamline software creation through automated deployment and collaboration tools.
 It provides enterprise-grade infrastructure, advanced AI capabilities including custom prompts and a template library, and comprehensive tools for the entire software development lifecycle.
-The platform emphasizes performance, security, and scalability, making it suitable for high-demand deployments on Replit Reserved VM.
+The platform emphasizes performance, security, and scalability, optimized for Replit Reserved VM deployment.

 ## User Preferences
 - **Code Style**: Use TypeScript with strict typing